NinjaBearStudioTech/Documentation/Writerside/topics/combat/concepts/cbt_concept_ui.md

 ## Widget Component

 In cases where the ViewModel should be initialized for another combatant, such as an enemy for an overhead widget, you can use the provided `NinjaCombatWidgetComponent`.
+This is also harmless when set to the player, so the same component can be used for both.

 Once the component's widget is initialized, it calls `InitializeCombatViewModel` on all hosted ViewModels, passing the component's owner so the ViewModels can initialize for that actor.

+> **Setting the Combat Actor**
+>
+> The Widget Component will set the Combat Actor hosting the widget, but you can also deliberately set actors, as needed,
+> calling `SetCombatActor`, from `CombatActorAwareInterface`, on combat-related widgets.

 ## ViewModel Reference